dailypips/suninf.github.com/_posts/2013-11-1-refcounted-in-chrome.md

 layout: article
 title: Chrome - RefCounted / Scoped_refptr
 category: chrome
+description: RefCount is a useful and common technique in c++, this article introduce RefCount and scoped_refptr in chrome source code.
 ---
 *RefCount is a useful and common technique in c++, this article introduce `RefCount` and `scoped_refptr` in chrome source code ( [**ref_counted.h**{: style="color:#2970A6"}](http://src.chromium.org/viewvc/chrome/trunk/src/base/memory/ref_counted.h){: target="_blank"} ).*